Menoken Water District

 The original Menoken system, as well as expansions during the 1970's was funded by the Farmers Home Administration (FmHA).
 The District paid off this debt in 1992 and is currently debt free.
 Recent expansions have been cash funded by the District, the U.S.B.O.R. and Developers.

 On November 10, 1997 the Water Company was converted to a TITLE 32 Water District.
-Title 32 defines a water district to be a quasi-municipal corporation and political subdivision of the state, 32-1-103(25), C.R.S.
-The Distict does not have taxing authority.
+Title 32 defines a water district to be a quasi-municipal corporation and political subdivision of the state, 32-1-103(25), C.R.S.; also defined as an Enterprise.
+The District does not have taxing authority.
 All expenses for operating the system is paid from revenues generated by the sale of water and new tap fees to customers.

 Use this interactive map to type in your address to see who your water provider is.